bhopals/english-vocabs/boohers-rules-of-business-grammar.md

   - None of the `employees` `have` been complaining.
   - None of the `cars` `are` damaged.
   - None of the `coins` `are` missing.

+### 19. Total'Em Up

+- VERBS WITH TIME, MONEY, QUANTITIES, FRACTIONS AND PERCENTAGE
+- The common mistake with expressions such as 20 dollars or 40 hours is to think them slipping through your hand or ticking one by one.
+While they do disappear fast, in most situations, consider these expressions to be one total amount.

+- When thought of as a single unit, expression of time, money and quantity take a singular verb.
+- Examples

+  - `Twenty gallons` `is` all my gas tank holds.
+  - `Forty hours` `is` now considered a short workweek for the typical company.
+  - `Twenty-two percent` `represents` a small portion of the voting population.
+  - `Six acres` `was` all that he inherited from his parents.

+- MEMORY TIP
+  - In math, you first learn to add numbers.
+In English, you do the same thing:
+    One composite number (a total number of hours, dollars, miles, or whatever) expressed as a single total gets a singular verb.

+### 20. The Kaleidoscope Effect

+- `A` and `THE` before amounts
+- Placing the article a or the in front of a noun that means a fraction or an amount that has the Kaleidoscope effect.
+These articles either expand or contract the meaning of the amounts that follow.

+- Example

+  - I want to talk to you about `a` number of things.
+(Means serveral things..)
+  - `A` number of people attending the conference.(Many people)
+  - `The` number of people attending the conference (Specific - only)
+  - `A` number of people have called to complain (Many acting individually - PLURAL)
+  - `The` number who asked to have their service disconnected is small.
+    (One total referred to as a group - SINGULAR)

+- MEMORY TIP
+  - visualize the kaleidoscope effect of `a number` or `the number` as it `expands` or `limits` the meaning of your subject.